FarisZR/FarisZR.com/content/post/use-proxy-protocol-with-caddy/index.en.md

 ---
-title: How to use the Proxy Protocol with Caddy (Get source IP from a TCP proxy)
+title: How to use the Proxy Protocol with Caddy (Get the Source IP from a TCP proxy)
 tags:
   - caddy
   - tcp proxy